Sahilgill24/MovrSync/readme.md

 1. **Pyth Oracle Integration**:
    - The Pyth oracle was not working on the Movement Devnet.
-   - This necessitated the use of the Pyth API in JavaScript to calculate the individual user's loss and profit.
+   - This necessitated the use of an External API in JavaScript to calculate the individual user's loss and profit.

 2. **Token Visibility in Petra Wallet**:
    - Tokens were not showing up on the Petra wallet, causing significant distractions and complications during development.